 Select cover crop species for their life cycles, growth habits, and other biological, chemical and or physical characteristics to provide one or more of the following:

-- To suppress weeds, or compete with weeds. - Break pest life cycles or suppress of plant pests or pathogens. - Provide food or habitat for natural enemies of pests. - Release compounds such as glucosinolates that suppress soil borne pathogens or pests.
+- To suppress weeds or compete with weeds. - Break pest cycles or suppress plant pests and pathogens. - Provide food and habitat for natural enemies of pests. - Release compounds such as glucosinolates that suppress soil borne pathogens or pests.